triton-inference-server/backend/README.md

 communicate with Triton.

 Every model must be associated with a backend.
-A model's backend is specified in the model's configuration using the 'backend' and 'platform' settings.
-Depending on the backend one or the other of these properties is optional.
+A model's backend is specified in the model's configuration using the 'backend' setting.

-* For TensorRT, 'backend' must be set to *tensorrt* or 'platform' must be set to *tensorrt_plan*.

-* For PyTorch, 'backend' must be set to *pytorch* or 'platform' must be set to *pytorch_libtorch*.

-* For ONNX, 'backend' must be set to *onnxruntime* or 'platform' must be set to *onnxruntime_onnx*.

-* For TensorFlow, 'platform must be set to *tensorflow_graphdef* or *tensorflow_savedmodel*.
-Optionally 'backend' can be set to *tensorflow*.
+For using TensorRT backend, the value of this setting should be *tensorrt*.
+Similarly, for using PyTorch, ONNX and TensorFlow Backends, the `backend` field should be set to *pytorch*, *onnxruntime* or *tensorflow* respectively.

-* For all other backends, 'backend' must be set to the name of the backend and 'platform' is optional.
+For all other backends, 'backend' must be set to the name of the backend.

 ### Backend Shared Library